WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 Usually, the data we store is rarely accessed after some period of time.
 In that case, one way to save on storage would be to use the `DynamoDB Standard-IA` storage class.
 The `DynamoDB Standard-IA` has higher throughput costs but lower storage costs than the `DynamoDB Standard` class.

+Remember that you can switch between the two at will (at least that's what I've read in the docs.
+As of writing this, I have yet to test the functionality myself).

 ### Avoid keeping big blobs of data along small, frequently accessed ones in the same item

 Imagine a scenario where you have a table that keeps users profiles.
 The APP that your DDB is for allows the users to upload their photo.